umath92/Android-Ebay-Service/README.md

 # Android-Ebay-Service

-An app which has used ebay API and has all searching functionalities wth different serarch constraints.
-It also inculdes the Fb API when allows users to share the ebay product on their fb wall.
+This is an app which uses ebay APIs.
+It has advanced search filtering capabilities.
+It also includes a Fb API which allows users to share an ebay product on their fb wall.